Yagavi1994/Wordle/README.md

 ### Existing Features

 #### Landing Page:
 The landing page is the main and sole page of the web application.
 It features a navigation bar at the top, providing access to various functionalities.
-In the middle of the landing page lies the game area, comprising a grid of tiles where users can input letters either by typing or clicking.
-Directly below the game area is a keyboard interface, allowing users to select letters to form words for guessing.
+In the middle of the landing page lies the game area, comprising a grid of tiles where users can input letters.
+Directly below the game area is a keyboard interface, allowing users to type letters to form words for guessing.
 Finally, at the bottom of the page, there is a footer displaying a copyright message.

 ![Landing Page](documentation/landing-page.png)

 #### Navigation bar:
-The navigation bar on the landing page features the logo on the right side, serving as a visual identifier for the web application.
-On the left side of the navigation bar, users can find how to play, reset, mode, themes and statistics icons representing different functionalities to interact with the web application.
+The navigation bar on the landing page features the logo on the left side, serving as a visual identifier for the web application.
+On the right side of the navigation bar, users can find how to play, reset, mode, themes and statistics icons representing different functionalities to interact with the web application.

 > "The user interface should be welcoming and intuitive, making it easy for first-time players to navigate and interact with the game."